Jean-Marie Elie

-Jean-Marie Elie (born 30 September 1950) is a French professional football manager and former player who played as a midfielder.
-As of the 2021–22 season, he is the head coach of Championnat National 3 club Cherbourg.
-During his playing career of fourteen years, he played for Lens and Saint-Étienne, notably winning the Division 1 in the 1980–81 season with the latter.
+Jean-Marie Elie (born 30 September 1950) is a French former professional footballer who played as a midfielder.
+During his career of fourteen years, he played for Lens and Saint-Étienne, notably winning the Division 1 in the 1980–81 season with the latter.

 International career

 Elie made one appearance for the France B national team in a 1–1 friendly draw to Cercle Brugge on 20 November 1973.

 Post-playing career

 Elie retired from football in 1981.
 From 1983 to 1984, he worked as the sporting director of his former club Saint-Étienne.
 He would then go on to be the manager of UST Equeurdreville from 1984 to 2007, a managerial reign of twenty-three years.
 Later, he started working as a sport educator and coach for the Lecanu futsal team.
 In September 2009, he received the Trophée Georges-Boulogne, a trophy awarded by the Amicale des éducateurs de football.

 From 2017 to 2019, Elie worked as a member of staff at Cherbourg.
 In January 2019, he took over the club's head coach position.